MaliosDark/rotelyx-chat/README.md

 browser blocks it rather than the traffic leaving quietly.

-`test/no_foreign_infrastructure_test.dart` scans the sources for hosts outside the allowlist.
-It is not decoration: it has caught a hostname added to a URL parser that would never have been fetched, which is the correct level of paranoia for a property this easy to lose by accident.
+`test/no_foreign_infrastructure_test.dart` scans the sources for hosts outside the allowlist, including ones that would never actually be fetched.
+That is the right level for a property this easy to lose by accident: a dependency adds a telemetry ping, somebody pastes a CDN link in to fix a font, and nothing fails.

 ## Architecture